yumeangelica/needypet/README.md

 - **Frontend Technologies**: Vue.js, Ionic, TypeScript, ESLint, Jest
 - **DevOps Tools**: Docker, Nginx

-## Hours spent

-Link to the [work log](https://github.com/yumeangelica/needypet/blob/main/documentation/usedHours.md) where I keep track of used hours and specific tasks for the NeedyPet project.

 ## Credits

 This project was developed by yumeangelica.
 For more information on how this work can be used, please refer to the LICENSE.txt file.